* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Gnocchi is a delicate dish that’s best served straight after cooking.
 But that doesn’t mean you can’t prepare it in advance or keep your leftovers for later.

-I have experimented with several different gnocchi reheating techniques to find out what’s best at delivering a moist, tender gnocchi (nearly) as good as day one.
+I’ve experimented with several different gnocchi reheating techniques to find out which one is best at delivering moist, tender gnocchi that’s (nearly) as good as day one.

 In a rush?
 Here’s the short answer.

-What’s the best way to reheat gnocchi?
 The best way to reheat gnocchi is in a skillet.
 Heat some oil or butter in a heavy-bottomed pan on a medium heat.
-Add the gnocchi and reduce the heat to medium-low.
-If your gnocchi has a sauce, add 1-2 tablespoons of water to help loosen it.
+Add the gnocchi along with 1-2 tablespoons of water if there’s a sauce.
 Saute the gnocchi for 2-4 minutes, stirring frequently.

-The following day I tested five different ways of reheating the gnocchi.
+The following day I tested six different ways of reheating the gnocchi.

-• A double boiler (great for gnocchi in a delicate sauce that’s at risk if splitting)
+• A double boiler: Great for gnocchi in a delicate sauce that’s at risk of splitting.

 1. Add some butter or oil to a pan and heat it on a medium* heat.

-2. When the butter is melted and has just started bubbling, reduce the heat to medium-low and add the gnocchi.
-If the gnocchi is in a sauce, add 1-2 tablespoons of water as well.
+2. When the butter is melted and has just started bubbling, add the gnocchi.
+If the gnocchi is in a sauce or seems dried out, add 1-2 tablespoons of water as well.

 3. Heat the gnocchi for 2-4 minutes or until it’s warmed through, stirring frequently.

-The water helps to keep the sauce moist and stops it from drying out too much.
-To make the most of the moisture the steam produces, add a lid to the pan for the first 30 seconds after you add it.
+The water helps to loosen the sauce and rehydrate the gnocchi.
+To make the most of the steam it creates, add a lid to the pan for the first 30 seconds after you add it.

 1. Preheat the oven to 350°F (180°C).